MMOTU: A Multi-Modality Ovarian Tumor Ultrasound Image Dataset for Unsupervised Cross-Domain Semantic Segmentation: Related Work

 \subsection{Semantic Segmentation on Medical Images}

-Semantic segmentation has become an important medical image processing technique, which are widely applied in many practical applications, such as organ structure characterization, lesion area detection and cell segmentation.
+Semantic segmentation has become an widely applied medical image processing technique on many clinical applications, such as organ structure characterization, lesion area detection and cell segmentation.
 In this field, U-Net~\cite{UNet} is one of the most famous methods, which creates shortcuts between encoder and decoder to capture contextual and precise localization information.
 Followed U-Net, U-Net++~\cite{UNet++} connects encoder and decoder using a series of nested dense convolutional blocks.
-Compared to U-Net, this design can further bridge the semantic gap between feature maps from encoder and decoder.
-In recent years, attention mechanism substantially promotes semantic segmentation.
-Oktay et al.~\cite{att_U-Net} propose an attention U-Net.
-Before fusing the feature maps from encoder and decoder, attention U-Net insert an attention gate to control the spatial-wise feature importance.
-Besides applying spatial-wise attention mechanism, Chen et al.~\cite{FEDNet} propose FED-Net, which uses channel-wise attention mechanism to improve the performance of liver lesion segmentation.
-There are also many notable works~\cite{FocusNet, 3DQ, NL_UNet} aiming at mixing spatial-wise and channel-wise attention mechanism.
+Compared to U-Net, this design further bridges the semantic gap between feature maps from encoder to decoder.
+UcUNet~\cite{UcUNet} designs an efficient U-shaped convolution block to increase the network depth with fewer parameters and efficiently ignore invalid features while fusing shallow and deep features.
+In recent years, attention mechanism substantially promotes semantic segmentation.~\cite{att_U-Net} propose an attention U-Net.
+Before fusing the feature maps from encoder to decoder, attention U-Net inserts an attention gate to control the spatial-wise feature importance.
+Besides applying spatial-wise attention mechanism, ~\cite{FEDNet} propose FED-Net, which uses a channel-wise attention mechanism to improve the performance of liver lesion segmentation.
+There are also many works~\cite{FocusNet, 3DQ, NL_UNet, TransMIS} aiming at mixing spatial-wise and channel-wise attention mechanisms.
 Transformer is a cutting-edge structure utilizing self-attention mechanism to capture important region of images.
 On medical image semantic segmentation, TransFuse~\cite{Transfuse} and TransUNet~\cite{TransUNet} both employ ViT (Vision Transformer)~\cite{ViT} as encoder for feature extraction.
 Swin-UNet~\cite{swinUnet} applies Swin-Transformer~\cite{Swin} on both encoder and decoder to explore the learning potential on long-range semantic information.
 SegTran~\cite{segTran} further proposes a squeeze-and-expansion transformer for more diversified representations.
+MAXFormer~\cite{MAXFormer} utilizes an efficient parallel local–global transformer module to enhance accuracy of medical image segmentation for clinical applications.